shrivathsap/advent_of_code/2015/day12/readme.md

 ```
 Here `long_line` is my input wihch happens to be a really long line because that's what the input `.txt` file is.
 Then I find all matches with `[0-9]+|-[0-9]+`.
 This regex code looks for substrings that use multiple (`+`) characters from `0-9`, or (`|`) substrings that are of the form `-[0-9]+`.
 Then I convert the type from `String` to `Int` and then sum it up.

 The second part asks us to ignore all dictionaries where at least one key has `"red"` as its value.
-This was hard without JSON, but I managed to do it with a little bit of help for debugging.
+This was hard without JSON, but I managed to do it with a little bit of help (Python with the json library) for debugging.

 At first I thought of the regext code `{[^}]+}`.
 This looks for strings starting with `{`, followed by many characters that are not `}` (the `^` means "not") and then followed by `}`, i.e., it captures from an open brace till the first closing brace.
 But this obviously isn't what I want.